nthykier/apt-file/README.md

 Accordingly, if you update your Contents files more frequently than every once every ~26 days, it is (on average) cheaper to use PDiffs.
+Of course, if you use a different distribution, your mileage may vary.

 **NOTE**: The "apt update" after installing apt-file 3 (or upgrading from apt-file 2) *cannot* use PDiffs.
 This is because PDiffs